ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 ![KPI Governance](diagrams/03-kpi-governance.png)

-A key lesson from the initiative was that reporting consistency requires more than technical integration.
+One challenge encountered during reporting integration was that the same KPI could be interpreted differently across business functions.

-Even when departments use the same data, different business objectives can lead to different interpretations of the same metric.
+For example, metrics related to portfolio quality and delinquency could be viewed differently by Risk, Collections, and Accounts teams because each function focuses on different operational objectives.

-Where possible, reporting definitions were reviewed, reconciled, standardized, or clearly documented to improve reporting transparency and reduce ambiguity.
+As reporting became more centralized, KPI definitions, data sources, bucket classifications, and business rules were reviewed and documented to improve transparency and reduce ambiguity in reporting outputs.

 This experience highlighted the importance of: